QueloQue/Amazon-Fresh-Whole-Foods-delivery-slot-finder-Multi-OS/README.md

 ## 5) The script will automatically click on continue for the "Before you checkout" Page.
 This is done in case your checkout session expires while waiting for an available Slot.
-This enables the script to navigate back to the "Schedule your order" Page to wait for an available slot.
+This enables the script to navigate back to the "Schedule your order" Page to wait for an available delivery window.
 ![FreshChkOut3](https://github.com/QueloQue/Amazon-Fresh-Whole-Foods-delivery-slot-finder-Multi-OS/blob/master/images/FreshChkOut3.JPG)

 ## 6) You should be taken to the "Schedule your order" Page.
 Here the script will wait and automatically refresh the page until there is an available delivery window.
 ![FreshChkOut4](https://github.com/QueloQue/Amazon-Fresh-Whole-Foods-delivery-slot-finder-Multi-OS/blob/master/images/FreshChkOut4.JPG)
-### Note: If it turns out that there is a slot available the alert will instantly start sounding and you can select the delivery slot and continue check out.
+### Note: If it turns out that there is an available delivery window the alert will instantly start sounding and you can select the delivery window and continue the check out.

 ## 7) You should see this countdown bar, it shows the time left in seconds until the page is automatically refreshed.
-It will do this until a slot is found.
+It will do this until a delivery window is found.
 ![FreshChkOut5](https://github.com/QueloQue/Amazon-Fresh-Whole-Foods-delivery-slot-finder-Multi-OS/blob/master/images/FreshChkOut5.JPG)

-## 8) Turn up the volume to hear the notification when a slot is found
+## 8) Turn up the volume to hear the notification when a delivery window is found